gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 that collision detection with platforms has a lateral offset, which means that if you jump just to the left of a platform, the game thinks you hit the platform from beneath.
-Because it thinks you hit a platform from beneath, the game plays the platform bulge animation, which leaves a fresh platform where there was none before.
+Because it thinks you hit a platform from beneath, the game plays the platform bulge animation above the character, which leaves a fresh platform where there was none before.
 This new platform can now be collided with in the same way allowing it to grow even further to the left.